The Chairman will announce details of the arrangements in case of fire or other events that might require the meeting room or building’s evacuation.

 · Areas of scrutiny from previous Sub-Committees that have been merged

-Some members raised questions on the voting rights of co-optees and where are recommendations from the Sub-Committee submitted to which officers explained that answers would be provided after the meeting.
+Some members raised questions regarding the terms of reference, the voting rights of co-optees and the process of submitting recommendations from the Sub-Committee to either the Overview & Scrutiny Board or Cabinet, to which officers explained that answers would be provided to members after the meeting.

 As part of the discussions, Cllr Chapman wished to put forward a motion to have his items formally entered onto the work programme.
 The clerk explained that a formal motion was not needed as all items are submitted onto he work programme and then the Chair and fellow Sub-Committee members agree the priority and order of which items will be presented at which future meeting.
 The Chairman advised members to send any further ideas for work programme items via email to the Chairman and the clerk.